-This Performance Validation manual describes performance requirements and validation procedures for common components of the IESO-controlled grid with more attention devoted to generating units.
+This Performance Validation manual describes performance requirements and validation procedures for common components of the IESO-controlled grid with more attention devoted to generating units and electricity storage units.
 Modelling, testing, and reporting considerations are presented in Section 5.

 1.3 Who Should Use This Manual